 Such a scenario is key to the broader goal of dragging the sluggish economy out of almost two decades of stagnation marked by grinding deflation and on to a path of sustainable growth.

 "We're facing the uncomfortable possibility that consumer spending won't get any better before the tax hike," said Norio Miyagawa, senior economist at Mizuho Securities Research & Consulting Co.

 "The jobs market is improving, but the problem is non-regular workers.
 This could be behind disappointing spending."

-The government, which has played an unusually prominent role in lobbying companies to raise wages, could come under pressure to use more structural economic reforms to broaden growth and reverse labor market reforms that could increase contract workers.
+The government, which has played an unusually prominent role in lobbying companies to raise wages, could come under pressure to use more structural economic reforms to broaden growth and reverse labour market reforms that could increase contract workers.

 The Bank of Japan could face calls to ease policy but can likely fend off the pressure, arguing that its economic forecasts already take into account swings in consumer spending.
-It unleashed a program last year of massive cash injections into the economy that is now bigger than that of the U.S. Federal Reserve.
+It unleashed a programme last year of massive cash injections into the economy that is now bigger than that of the U.S. Federal Reserve.